 The Consequences of Neglecting Grease Trap Cleaning

-- Environmental Damage: If FOG escapes the trap and enters waterways, it can harm marine life and disrupt ecosystems.
+- Environmental Damage: FOG entering waterways can harm marine life and disrupt ecosystems.

 Safety First: Preparing for Cleaning Duty

-Cleaning might seem like a simple task, but safety shouldn’t be forgotten!
-This is especially true for jobs like grease trap maintenance, where you’ll be dealing with waste materials, grease, and potential odours.
+Cleaning might seem straightforward, but safety is vital, especially in grease trap maintenance where you’ll handle waste materials and potential odours.

 To minimise risks, gear up with appropriate personal protective equipment (PPE) before diving in.
 This includes wearing gloves, goggles, and a mask to shield yourself from splashes, fumes, and anything else that might come your way.
 Don’t forget sturdy footwear to prevent slips on wet surfaces.